Skip to main content

 Local HR managers should record initial PA meetings held with staff in your department.
 You should report the initial PA meetings to your head of HR or national director (via local governance channels).

-The head of HR or national director of each hospital group, CHO, and corporate or national service, must complete the quarterly reporting template from National HR.
-This should detail all initial PA meetings held by the end of each quarter for all staff within their remit.
+The REO, RDOP or the National Director should complete the quarterly reporting template from National HR.
+It should list all initial PA meetings held by the end of each quarter for all staff in their area.

 Guidance on completing your PA form (PDF, 125 KB, 1 page)

-Guidance note on performance in the HSE (PDF, 440 KB, 1 page)
+Guidance note on performance in the HSE (PDF, 481 KB, 3 pages)

 National HR Employee Helpdesk